pytask-dev/pytask/docs/tutorials/how_to_set_up_a_project.rst

       SRC = Path(__file__).parent
       BLD = SRC.joinpath("..", "bld").resolve()

 - The build directory ``bld`` is used to store products of tasks.
-This makes it easy to rerun the whole project by just deleting the entire build directory.
+The separation between a source and build directory makes it easy to start from a clean project by deleting the build directory.

 setup.py